jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-3a.md

-+++
-title=  "Productive vs Unproductive Labour" date=  2020-01-13 image=  "/covers/wn.jpg" description=  "Production vs Services" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-2o" linkbtext=  "Chapter 2o" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-3b" linkftext=  "Chapter 3b" heading=  "Chapter 3a" icon=  "/icons/smith.png"
-+++
+---
+heading:  "Chapter 3a"
+title:  "Productive vs Unproductive Labour"
+date: 2020-01-13
+image:  "/covers/wn.jpg"
+description:  "Production vs Services"
+icon:  "/icons/smith.png"
+---

 ## Production vs Services

 {{< s v="1" >}} Productive labour adds value while unproductive labour does not.
-The labour of a manufacturer adds to=
+The labour of a manufacturer adds to:
 - the value of the materials which he works on,
 - the value of his own maintenance, and
 - the value of his master's profit.